What compensation is

 If you have special circumstances

-You can apply for special circumstances by:
+To apply for special circumstances:

 Tip: Do you need more information or help with compensation?

-Our compensation team is here to help you.
-You can get in touch with the team by calling 1800 800 110 or emailing [email protected].
+Contact the compensation team by calling 1800 800 110 or emailing [email protected].

-You can also give consent for someone to act on your behalf to help you with your compensation and NDIS plan.
+You can give consent for someone to act on your behalf to help you with your compensation and NDIS plan.
 This could be a family member, lawyer or compensation payer.

 If you disagree with a compensation decision

-Our guideline
+Our Guideline

-Easy Read factsheet
+Easy Read

 Video